-The Company has no material capital expenditures planned at this time nor does it have any divestitures planned.
+The Company has no material capital expenditure planned at this time.

 Takeover Offers

 The Company is not aware of any indication of any public takeover offers by third parties in respect of the Company's common shares during the Company's last financial year or current financial year.